-AETA launches Scoopy+ with LTE
+AETA Launches Scoopy+ With LTE

-At the 2012 NAB Show, AETA Audio Systems will launch an enhanced version of Scoopy+ multitasking portable codec with new support for the LTE standard.
+At NAB 2012, AETA AUDIO SYSTEMS will launch an enhanced version of Scoopy+, the company's class-leading multitasking portable codec, with new support for the LTE standard.

-AETA's Scoopy+ is a portable professional audio hardware codec supporting HD Voice (7kHz).
-The addition of LTE provides a significant performance improvement and an important alternative to congested 3G networks.

 The latest product and technology information